-If the committee decides that there were other considerations / a good and sufficient reason for the delay, then the committee will allow the review to proceed to the substantive hearing.
+If the committee decides that there is good reason for the delay, then the committee will decide to allow the review to proceed to the substantive hearing.
 The committee will consider the substantive issue at another time after both parties have adequate time to prepare submissions.